 I become your customer at the moment when I give you money in exchange for whatever goods or services you're selling.
-But of course, this is just the culmination of a process which began some time before.
-Not just when I first entered your store, or arrived at your website.
-Not even when I first had the idea to purchase from you.
-The story started when I first became aware that I had a need for what you are offering.
-And that is what we call a customer journey.
+But the process of me becoming a customer started some time before this moment – it's just that this is when we both become aware of it.
+The beginning wasn't when I first entered your store, or when I arrived at your website.
+Not even when I first had the idea that I might want to buy what you're selling.
+The story started when I first realised that I needed what you have to offer.
+This is what we mean by a customer journey.

 Just as it didn't begin with our first interaction, it also doesn't end when the transaction is complete.
 After all, I bought this thing for a reason, and now I'm eating it, driving it, reading it, playing with it.
 Maybe I'm recommending it to my friends.
 Or maybe it's defective and I need a refund.
 In any case, our relationship is developing and evolving.
 The customer journey continues.